BigPolarBear1/factorization_v3/README.md

+UPDATE: DURING THE NIGHT OF 3 SEPTEMBER 2025.
+IT FINALLY CLICKED IN MY HEAD (READ BOTTOM).
+I WILL SHOW YOU HOW TO FACTOR LARGE NUMBERS TOMORROW!!!
+IT'S TIME!
+IT'S NOT 2D SIEVIG OR SIQS.
+IT'S USING THESE OPTIMIZATIONS FROM SIQS TO IMRPOVE factorization_v2 (without sieve intervals)!!!!!
+I KNOW HOW TO DO IT!

 To build (from the PoC_Files folder): python3 setup.py build_ext --inplace</br></br>
 To run: (note the actual factor base per quadratic coefficient will be about +/- half of the -base parameter and currently worker support is also not working)